MetaScript

 What Makes MetaScript Different

-Conditional types, mapped types, infer keyword — the complete type system, monomorphized to native code.
+Conditional types, mapped types, infer keyword — monomorphized to native code.

 type Unwrap<T> = T extends Promise<infer U> ?
 U : T;